An Educator's Overview to Setting Up an Autism Classroom

 9. Respect Sensory Differences

 Not every student will have the same preferences when it comes to sensations.
-They might dislike a particular texture or need to have something in their hands at all times--always remember to respect these differences!
-Fidget toys are a great option in any SPED class to keep their hands busy and help them focus their attention more on you.
+One student might dislike a particular texture or need to have something in their hands at all times---but always remember to respect these differences!
+Fidget toys are a great option in any autism support class for students to keep their hands busy and help them focus their attention more on your lesson.

 10. Keep Hands and Brains Active